These baked low carb zucchini tortillas are healthy, full of flavor, pliable and sturdy enough to use as tortillas for keto tacos and fajitas.

 - Add the eggs and onion or scallion to the zucchini and mix together.
 In a small bowl, add the dry ingredients and stir together.
 Add the dry to the wet and stir to incorporate.
 The batter should be thick but not stiff.
 Water will be released from the zucchini as the batter sits, just mix it in before measuring and baking.

 - Stir the zucchini mixture one more time and dip a ¼ cup measuring cup into the batter, level off.
-Place three mounds onto the baking sheet and spread them into a thin, flat circle.
+Place four mounds onto the baking sheet and spread them into a thin, flat circle.
 Elaine suggests using a fork.
 Bake for 7 minutes, switch the baking pans (put the top pan on the bottom rack and the bottom pan on the top rack) and bake 7 minutes more or until the zucchini tortillas are cooked to your liking.

 - Let the zucchini tortillas cool a bit before removing with a spatula to a cooling rack to cool.
 Makes 8.